Zuni people: Culture

 The Zuni traditionally speak the Zuni language, a language isolate that has no known relationship to any other Native American language.
 Linguists believe that the Zuni have maintained the integrity of their language for 6,000-to-7,000 years.
 The Zuni do, however, share a number of words from Keresan, Hopi, and Pima pertaining to religion.
 The Zuni continue to practice their traditional religion with its regular ceremonies and dances, and an independent and unique belief system.

 The Zuni were and are a traditional people who live by irrigated agriculture and raising livestock.
 Gradually the Zuni farmed less and turned to sheep and cattle herding as a means of economic development.
 Their success as a desert agri-economy is due to careful management and conservation of resources, as well as a complex system of community support.
 Many contemporary Zuni also rely on the sale of traditional arts and crafts.
 Some Zuni still live in the old-style Pueblos, while others live in modern houses.
 Their location is relatively isolated, but they welcome respectful tourists.

 The Zuni Tribal Fair and rodeo is held the third weekend in August.
 The Zuni also participate in the Gallup Inter-Tribal Ceremonial, usually held in early or mid-August.
 The A:shiwi A:wan Museum and Heritage Center is a tribal museum that showcases Zuni history, culture, and arts.

 Ethnobotany

-The Zuni utilize many local plants in their culture.
+The Zuni people maintain an extensive and sophisticated ethnobotanical tradition, utilizing a diverse array of local flora for sustenance, medicinal purposes, and ceremonial practices.
 For an extensive list, see the main article, "Zuni ethnobotany".
 Zuni have developed knowledge of local plants that are used for medical practices and religious rites.